Last Updated on February 17, 2023 by Lori Geurin

 Why Do (Some) People With Lyme Disease Not Catch Colds And Flu?

-We’re told by our doctors that our immune systems are messed up, so I’m guessing this has a lot to do with it.
+Our doctors tell us that our immune systems are messed up, so I’m guessing this has a lot to do with it.

-But is it because our immune system is so weak and worn down from trying to fight the Lyme and co-infections?
+But is it because our immune system is so weak and worn down from fighting Lyme and co-infections?

 So many questions.
 Please help!